 Now, some good news.
 Even though a well-funded movement is working hard to intimidate abortion care providers and close clinics, a growing movement is fighting just as hard to protect them.

 At the ballot box, on the streets, and in courtrooms, the movement to preserve bodily autonomy is fighting back to protect abortion care providers and reproductive justice.
-And let’s not forget–a strong majority of Americans support abortion.
+Yes, some within the new administration have laid out plans that include attacks on medication abortion and access to birth control—and even a nationwide abortion ban.
+But let's not forget that 85% of Americans believe abortion should be legal.

 Meanwhile, providers continue preserving access to reproductive care—especially for historically marginalized communities.
 Many clinics have expanded telehealth services or even gone fully virtual to better serve their patients.
 Others are offering care later in pregnancy to help patients with barriers to access, such as cost or travel.